 Todd Stone, Ph.D.

-Todd Stone, Ph.D. is a Senior Manager in Analytical & Formulation Development at Catalent’s Bloomington, Indiana site.
-Todd received a bachelor’s degree in chemistry from the University of Virginia, his Ph.D. in Chemical Physics from Indiana University, Bloomington and was also a Harvard Fellow in Chemical Physics.
+Todd Stone, Ph.D. is the Director of Analytical Development at Catalent’s Bloomington, Indiana site.
+Todd received a bachelor’s degree in chemistry from the University of Virginia, his Ph.D. in Chemical Physics from Indiana University, Bloomington, and was a Harvard Fellow in Chemical Physics.

 Todd has a background in high-resolution time-of-flight mass spectrometry and biophysical techniques with deep expertise in hydrodynamic, kinetic, and thermodynamic properties of large biomolecules.

 Today, Todd and his team focus on developing statistically rigorous analytical methods and high throughput formulation strategies using principles of Quality by Design (QbD).
-His responsibilities are to lead the scientific direction of the analytical and formulation groups to ensure Catalent deploys the most modern analysis techniques and to provide clients with the highest quality data characterizing the critical quality attributes of their molecules.
+In forensic science, his team is essential in identification and classification of visible particulates to support DS and DP manufacturing.
+His responsibilities are to lead the scientific direction of the analytical and forensic science groups to ensure Catalent deploys the most modern analysis techniques and to provide clients with the highest quality data characterizing the critical quality attributes of their molecules.

 Discover what drives his passion for analytical work.
-Access his works that include 6 peer reviewed articles and scientific posters to help you understand Catalent’s implementation of analytics & formulation development.
+Access his works that include 7 peer reviewed articles and scientific posters to help you understand Catalent’s implementation of analytical development.

-Get to know this Catalyst in analytics & formulation development.
+Get to know this Catalyst in analytical development.